Databricks

 3. For Credential Type, select Databricks Credential.

-4. Fill in the credential parameter fields.
+4. Fill in the Configuration parameter fields.
 Refer to the Databricks Credential Parameters table.

-5. Check Use for catalog to automatically discover credentials and add them to the catalog page.
+6. (Optional) Check Use for catalog and schema checks to automatically discover assets from this credential and add them to the Catalog page.

 Once the credential is created, you can add a source to monitor Databricks data.